MainRealTek/GetProxiesFree/README.md

 # GetProxiesFree

-Simple network scanner for search proxies
+First version of simple network scanner for search proxies